 More and more organizations are moving towards the paperless workplace and there has been rapid growth of online or electronic businesses.
 Many goods and services are now offered online where purchasers are required to disclose personal information that can become shared across connected multiple platforms.
 All of this has led to increased risks of breach of privacy, identity theft, fraud, cyber-extortion and inference with computerized operations of production lines, motor vehicles and medical devices (such as insulin pumps, pacemakers, and defibrillators).
 Fifty percent of businesses report having been the subject of a cyber-attack, of which sixty percent have been small and medium-sized operations.

-Field Law lawyers are well versed with the issues of cyber-liability (including breach of privacy) as well as related insurance issues.
+Field Law lawyers are well versed with the issues of cyber-liability (including acting as breach coaches during an incident, advising on implications of privacy legislations and new privacy torts) as well as related insurance issues.
 We can assist our clients in determining their insurance needs.
 We are capable of prosecuting or defending cyber-liability and related insurance claims.
 We can provide legal advice as part of an organization’s team for assessing the organization’s cyber risk strategy, including the acquisition of appropriate insurance coverage.